Symptoms Of Erectile Dysfunction

 Erections are an essential part of a man’s sex life.
 Understanding first how an erection is achieved is important to finding solutions for when there’s any sexual dysfunction.

 When a man becomes aroused during sexual activity, the brain sends signals to the nerves in the penis, causing the blood vessels in the penis to relax and open up.
 The body increases blood pressure, which allows blood to fill the spongy tissue inside the penis, causing it to expand and become erect.
-The erectile tissue also traps the blood inside the penis, keeping the erection firm.
+The erectile tissue also traps the blood inside the penis, keeping the erection firm for sexual intercourse.
 As the man and his partner continue to be aroused, the man’s penis will remain erect until the arousal subsides or until ejaculation occurs, leading to reduce blood flow in the erection chambers.

 How Frequent Is Erectile Dysfunction